-P By 8 p.m.
-ET on May 8, 2020 your AP coordinator will forward your digital portfolio to the AP program, using the AP Art and design digital submission web application.

-Q

-AP 2-D Art and Design or AP Drawing: On or before May 8, your teacher or AP coordinator will gather students for the assembly of the Selected Works section (the physical portfolio component).
+- O Your teacher will forward your completed digital portfolio to the AP coordinator before May 8. - By 8 p.m.
+ET on May 8, 2024, your AP coordinator will forward your digital portfolio to the AP program, using the AP Art and design digital submission web application. - Q AP 2-D Art and Design or AP Drawing: On or before May 8, your teacher or AP coordinator will gather students for the assembly of the Selected Works section (the physical portfolio component).